DevOps-HeadBangers/Milestone-2/README.md

 ##### The ability to extend an existing analysis tool with a custom analysis, or implement a new analysis from scratch.
 For example, you could write a static analysis that checks for the ratio of comments to code, or finds parse errors in SQL string statements.
 You could introduce security checks, a dynamic analysis, a data-flow analysis or a data-flow based test coverage.

 For this capability, add ```node analysis.js``` to the 'Execute Shell Command' of the previous capability.
 Click 'Apply' and 'Save' when done.
 Run the build.
-During the build, the 'analysis' build will run and output the comment to code line ratio of ```index.js``` on the console output.
+During the build, the 'analysis' build will run and output the comment to code line ratio of all the js files in the project on the console output.

 Following is the screencast for the capability: